 E-cigarettes release nicotine, an addictive and potentially dangerous drug.
 So users can become dependent on e-cigarettes much as smokers become addicted to tobacco.

-A tiny light at the tip turns on when someone takes a puff.
-This is meant to resemble the burn of a regular cigarette.
-So to the eye, e-cigarettes may resemble traditional cigarettes or cigars.
-But instead of burning tobacco, a small battery inside powers a device that heats a liquid solution to create an aerosol spray.
-It emerges like an invisible mist.
+Instead of burning tobacco, a small battery inside powers a device that heats a liquid solution to create an aerosol spray.
+It emerges like a mist.
 This is what the user will inhale.

 E-cigarette companies call this aerosol a vapor.
 As a result, many people refer to puffing on e-cigarettes as vaping.
 The solution used to create that vapor contains various ingredients.
 These can include flavors that sometimes resemble fruits, candy, mint or chocolate.

 Since 2016, the U.S. Food and Drug Administration (FDA) has extended its regulatory control over tobacco to include vape products.
 (E-cigarettes are considered a type of tobacco product as they tend to contain nicotine, which is derived from tobacco plants.)
 On January 2, 2020, FDA banned U.S. sales of prefilled cartridge e-cigarettes in any flavor other than tobacco or menthol.
 FDA later banned certain companies from selling unauthorized youth-appealing flavored e-liquids.

 As of 2021, the U.S. Centers for Disease Control and Prevention reported data indicating that 11.3% of U.S. high school students and 2.8% of middle school students had vaped.